noambassat/Factify_Project/README.md

 - Confidence scores via token-level logprobs
 - Missing fields handled gracefully (`null`)
 - Output schema designed for API and AI usage
+- Simple evaluation techniques were added.

+Note: For consistency, all metadata fields are present in the JSON output, even if they are irrelevant for this particular doc type.

 ---